 Accessing comprehensive and caring perinatal services can be difficult.
 In the time leading up to and following the birth of a baby, mothers face a wide host of potential obstacles that are easier navigated with active support from others.

 In many places, however, an active and accessible support network for expecting and new families has yet to be established.
-A new business called Fern + Foster will open in September in Tacoma’s Hilltop neighborhood to fill that gap.
+A new business called Fern + Foster is now open in Tacoma’s Hilltop neighborhood to fill that gap.

 “There’s a huge need for postpartum care and postpartum community in Tacoma,” said Danielle Schell, a doula who moved to the city from Colorado last August and immediately noticed the lack of structured systems of support in Tacoma.
 “I feel like my breastfeeding success was contingent on support groups I had gone to (in Colorado).
 It was hard to see that lacking Tacoma because I was like, ‘How are people doing this?’”

 Through a Facebook group, Schell met Emily Ager, a lactation consultant who had also recently moved to Tacoma from California, where she worked at a birth center that hosted classes, support groups, yoga, and more.
 Over coffee, Schell and Ager discussed bringing something similar to Tacoma.
 At first, it was just ideas and brainstorming.
 Then, with the addition of midwife Olivia Arakawa to the team, the women applied for the Spaceworks’ 12-week Business Planning Cohort, and got in.

 Since graduating from the program in May, the team has been slowly rolling out elements of their business.
 Now, the business is officially open and will be celebrating with a grand opening event on Sept.
 14 from 10 a.m. to 4 p.m. featuring games, raffles, and a glimpse at the services in store for Tacoma families.